-Staffing factoring (aka payroll factoring) is a financing tool for staffing agencies that converts unpaid invoices into immediate working capital.
-Staffing factoring companies will typically advance 85-90% of an invoice value immediately.
-The remaining balance will be given to the staffing agency, minus the factor’s fees, after the client has paid the invoice in full.
+Staffing factoring, also known as payroll factoring, is a financing tool for staffing agencies that converts unpaid invoices into immediate working capital.
+Staffing factoring companies will typically advance 85% to 90% of an invoice’s value immediately.
+The remaining balance will be given to the staffing agency, minus the factor’s fees after the client has paid the invoice in full.

-Staffing factoring is a form of financing that converts outstanding invoices into immediate cash.
-Factoring differs from taking out a term loan or line of credit in that you make no payments with factoring.
-You simply sell your receivables at a discount to a factor.
-Your customer pays their invoice like normal, except they forward the payment to the factor instead of your AR department.
+Staffing factoring is financing that converts outstanding invoices into immediate cash.
+Factoring is different from a term loan or line of credit in that you make no payments with factoring.
+Your receivables are sold, at a discount, to a factor.
+Your customer pays their invoice by sending their payment to the factor instead of your business.

-Because you’re selling your unpaid invoices, the staffing factoring company assumes the responsibility for collecting on the invoices.
-Many agencies see this shift in billing responsibilities to be another perk of payroll factoring and it’s essentially a way to outsource their accounts receivable department.
-Doing so let’s them stay lean and clean up their cash flow.
+Because you’re selling your unpaid invoices, the factoring company assumes the responsibility for collecting on the invoices.
+Many businesses see this shift in billing responsibilities as another perk of payroll factoring, and factoring is essentially a way to outsource an accounts receivable (A/R) department.

 Staffing factoring is commonly used by: